pfn/android-conversions/README.md

 ## Use it from SBT

+Base android framework extensions:
-`libraryDependencies += "com.hanhuy.android" %% "scala-conversions" % "1.1"`
+`libraryDependencies += "com.hanhuy.android" %% "scala-conversions" % "1.2"`

+Extensions for `support-v4`:
+`libraryDependencies += "com.hanhuy.android" %% "scala-conversions-v4" % "1.2"`

+Extensions for `appcompat-v7`:
+`libraryDependencies += "com.hanhuy.android" %% "scala-conversions-v7" % "1.2"`

+Extensions for `design`:
+`libraryDependencies += "com.hanhuy.android" %% "scala-conversions-design" % "1.2"`

 ## Use it from code